Brandochili/CS207_Maker_Project/README.md

 You are now ready to try it out.
 Plug it in and enjoy!

-Team:
+# Team:

 Brandon Watson - head designer
 Carter Watson - code contribution
 Scott Watson - second pair of hands for woodworking Janet Watson - design tips

-Credit:
+# Credit:

 software: www.volumio.com (Fantastic free open source software!!!
-Well done Volumio Team!) original idea: code framework: cool animations:
+Well done Volumio Team!) original idea: ETA PRIME YouTube Channel (https://www.youtube.com/watch?v=_0CufyjhK_4) code framework:Robert Robert YouTube Channel (https://www.youtube.com/watch?v=pQwgZwrXfhc&t=83s) cool animations:Tweaking4All (https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects/)

-Updates for CS 207 Project to come.
+# Updates for CS 207 Project to come.

 October 28th: All electronic components needed for this build have been ordered from various websites.
 The Sure Electronics AA-AB32174 2x50W TDA7492 Class-D Amplifier Board was chosen for the amplifier as it is a good quality unit that comes at a good price.
 Two 3.5 inch Dayton Audio Midrange woofers were used for the sound output for the jukebox as they have great bass response for the price and punch way about their weight class.
 The JustBoom stero DAC was used  to improve the sound quality being output from the Raspberry Pi.
 The official Raspberry Pi touchscreen was used as it has a wel established functionality with the Raspberry Pi and Volumio which is very important as Volumio is meant to be a cloud based service rather than a 'same machine' screen service.
 This device will have a more finished look than the general 'maker' theme as it will be used by many people and will hopefully end up being a showpiece.
 It will be made out of walnut and bloodwood.